2024 Carolina Writing Workshops: March 8 (Charlotte) and March 9 (Raleigh)

 Get to Know an Agent in Attendance: Tracey Adams of Adams Literary

-Tracey Adams (CHARLOTTE CONFERENCE ONLY), literary agent, co-founded Adams Literary in 2004, after nearly a decade with literary agencies Writers House and McIntosh & Otis, where she was the head of the children’s department.
+Tracey Adams [SOLD OUT OF PITCH APPOINTMENTS] (CHARLOTTE CONFERENCE ONLY), literary agent, co-founded Adams Literary in 2004, after nearly a decade with literary agencies Writers House and McIntosh & Otis, where she was the head of the children’s department.
 Prior to becoming an agent, she worked in the marketing and editorial departments of Greenwillow Books and Margaret K. McElderry Books.

 A graduate of Mount Holyoke College, Tracey speaks frequently about her profession and the children’s book industry at conferences across the country.
 She is a member of the Society of Children’s Book Writers and Illustrators (SCBWI), the Association of Author Representatives (AAR), and a founding member of the Women’s National Book Association (WNBA) chapter in Charlotte.